 State legislative activity related to sex education does not take place in isolation from the broader embroiled political and policy climate.
-Attacks on the rights of lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) individuals, and efforts to limit access to abortion care and other reproductive health care services prevent students from receiving comprehensive sex education and accessing sexual and reproductive health care services.
+Attacks on the rights of lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) individuals, attempts to restrict or prohibit instruction on “divisive concepts” such as Critical Race Theory, and efforts to limit access to abortion care and other reproductive health care services prevent students from receiving comprehensive sex education and accessing sexual and reproductive health care services.
 Below are highlights of current legislative activity related to these topics.
-California’s 2021 session convened on January 4, 2021.
+California’s 2022 session convened on January 3, 2022.

 Youth Sexual Health Data